Embrace Empathy: The Surprising Secret to a Happier, Healthier Life

 Types of Empathy

-Empathy research is still relatively new, but most researchers settled on three types: cognitive, affective, and somatic.
+Empathy research is still relatively new, but most researchers have settled on three types: cognitive, affective, and somatic.

-Candace Kotkin-De Carvalho, LSW, LCADC, CCS, CCTP at Absolute Awakenings says that the three types of empathy relate to our thinking, emotions, and bodies, respectively.
+Candace Kotkin-De Carvalho, LSW, LCADC, CCS, CCTP at Absolute Awakenings, says that the three types of empathy relate to our thinking, emotions, and bodies, respectively.
 With cognitive empathy, we can empathize with someone by understanding their feelings without sharing their emotional experience, while with affective empathy, we experience the emotions along with them.

 Christina Bradley, MS. Ed., DBT, REBT, Senior Associate Therapist with Gateway to Solutions, describes somatic empathy as a physiological sensation.
 “If you see someone’s finger sliced in a graphic movie, in experiencing somatic empathy, you may retract your fingers and clench your fist due to the pain you feel for the finger that was cut in the movie,” she explains, noting that while your finger is fine, your body still physically reacts to the idea of pain.